06 September 2022

 Researcher in the labb.

 Postdoc Tiankai Zhang, professor Feng Gao and junior lecturer Feng Wang are part of the international research team behind the findings published in Science.
-Anna Nilsen
+Photographer: Anna Nilsen

 “Our results open new possibilities to develop efficient and stable solar cells.
 Further, they provide new insights into how the doping of organic semiconductors works,” says Feng Gao, professor in the Department of Physics, Chemistry and Biology (IFM) at Linköping University.